 Example: Ultimaker 2+, €1900

-Stereolithography printers use UV-curable resin and give higher precision than extrusion printers.
+Stereolithography printers use UV-curable resin and give higher precision than extrusion printers (50 um thick layer).
 Come at a higher cost and relatively expensive resin.
+The upside - it gives better quality of surface and small details (like holes and overhangs) than extrusion printers.

 Example: Formlabs Form 2, €4100